informatici/openhospital/oh-bundle/OH-README.md

 ### Windows - create startup shortcut

+Suggested method is to use the "u" script option to create a Windows Desktop shortcut for OH.
-Follow these instruction to create a Windows OH launch icon on desktop:
+Follow these instruction to create it manually:

 **Method 1 (with launch parameters configured in oh.ps1)**
 - Rigth click on Desktop